 - Highlight the holidays.
 If you decorate your property during the holidays, get some great photos of that!
 Guests love seeing festival fall decor, Christmas decorations, and more.
 It makes the feel at home!
 In fact, we have many guests who specifically request a decorated cabin for the holidays!

 - Stage, stage, stage!
 Go the extra mile with details to make your property look like home.
 Set the table, put out a board game, set wine glasses or coffee mugs on the deck with a view, or place a blanket and book on the bed.
-Staging doesn’t mean you have to buy extra, either.
+Staging doesn’t mean you have to hire a an interior designer or buy extra, either.
 Use the items your property provides to give the guests an idea of what they’ll enjoy when they arrive.

-- Find your angles!
-Keep the camera waist high and choose photo angles that best showcase the amenities and spaces.
+- Find different angles!
+Keep the camera waist high and choose photo angles that best showcase the amenities, floorplan, and spaces.
 Also, don’t forget to use the right format and size for the website.

 - Check as you go.
 Don’t just take a bunch of photos and hope they turn out well.
 Check your photos as you go so you can reshoot, adjust, and find the best possible image.

 - Shoot your photos in high-resolution, even if it’s just on your iPhone.

 While you want your photos to shine and make your property look great, you should also be focused on doing so honestly.
 One great way to ensure bad reviews and unhappy guests is over-editing photos so they don’t look anything like the actual property.
 Guests do not want to be surprised when they arrive – unless it’s a happy surprise of extra amenities!